Linuxbrew/brew/docs/Python-for-Formula-Authors.md

 deactivate
 ```

 Homebrew provides helper methods for instantiating and populating virtualenvs.
-You can use them by putting `include Language::Python::Virtualenv` on the `Formula` class definition, above `def install`.
+You can use them by putting `include Language::Python::Virtualenv` at the top of the `Formula` class definition.

 For most applications, all you will need to write is: